schulerjoe/dotfiles/README.md

 # dotfiles
 ## Information

-- Unix dotfiles tested and everyday in use with Ubuntu / OSX
+- dotfiles tested and everyday in use with Ubuntu / OSX
 - VIM in own repository => https://github.com/schulerjoe/vim

 ## Installation